owenfriend24/movie_scan/full_manuscript_analyses.md

 ```
 slaunch -J "prep_isc_data.py {} /corral-repl/utexas/prestonlab/temple/ /corral-repl/utexas/prestonlab/temple/movie_processed" $subjects -N 1 -n 1 -n 01:00:00 -p development
 ```
+---
 ### 4. Dual AI-human approach to quantifying memory for movies based on free recall
+* Directly after viewing movies, participants were instructed to describe movies from beginning to end in as much detail as possible, providing naturalistic (but messy) data for what they remembered
+*

 ### 5. Behavioral comparison between movie recall and statistical learning tasks